skwub/uwu-more-fair-theme/README.md

-# more-fair-theme-template
+# More Fair Game Theme Template

-Template for More Fair Game
+Hi!
+This is a template for More Fair Game.